dateng2016/notes/voice_agent.md

 - Attach recording url for inbound sales agent
 - Transfer message -> Let me connect you with someone who can help you with this

+- limit the length of the conversation and try to offer to talk to sales.
+Try to limit the conversation.
+After 2 or 3 questions.